(Disclosure: Some of the links below may be affiliate links)

 You can expect this step to take time.
 But it should not be much of an issue.
 And the bank will help you with the process of moving the funds.

 You do not have to worry about the actual payment of the house.
-The bank will take care of that as long as you have filled all the documents and transferred all the funds.
+The bank will take care of that if you have filled in all the documents and transferred all the funds.

 12. Check the house insurance details

-When buying a house, the house insurance of the previous owner (if you are not buying a new house) will automatically fall in your hands.
+When buying a house, the house insurance of the previous owner (if you are not buying a new house) will automatically fall into your hands.

 Here, I am talking about property insurance.
 This insurance is tied to the property and not to the people taking the insurance.

-So, you need to check the details of this contract if you want to change.
+So, you need to check the details of this contract if you want to change it.
 You will have 30 days after you start living in the house.
 So, if you wish to cancel, it is better to cancel directly before you even take the house.

 At this point, I would recommend researching the best options for house insurance for this house.
-If this insurance is already the best one, then you can simply keep it, and you will not have to do anything.
-Otherwise, you will have to cancel the inherited one and sign a new insurance policy for the house.
+If this insurance is already the best one, you can keep it, and you will not have to do anything.
+Otherwise, you must cancel the inherited one and sign a new insurance policy for the house.